veksh/ovfconf/README.md

 forget to specify current values as defaults, or VM will be reconfigured at startup):
 - Ensure ip allocation policy = "manual"
 - Expand "Properties", add our props (set "Category" and "Label", do not change rest)
-    - Category "name": mandatory
+    - Category `name`: mandatory
-        - "hostname": static "String" 3-30, default: current hostname
+        - `hostname`: static "String" 3-30, default: current hostname
-        - "domain": static "String" 5-50, default: current DNS domain name
+        - `domain`: static "String" 5-50, default: current DNS domain name
            - or dynamic "Domain name" from "adm-vm" network
-    - Category "address": mandatory
+    - Category `address`: mandatory
-        - "ip": static "vApp IP address" in "adm-vm", default: current IP
+        - `ip`: static "vApp IP address" in "adm-vm", default: current IP
-        - "gateway", dynamic "Gateway from adm-vm" or static "vApp IP address" in "adm-vm", default: current GW
+        - `gateway`: dynamic "Gateway from adm-vm" or static "vApp IP address" in "adm-vm", default: current GW
-    - Category "services": optional; will be kept untouched if not used
+    - Category `services`: optional; will be kept untouched if not used
-        - "dns": dynamic "DNS servers" from "adm-vm"
+        - `dns`: dynamic "DNS servers" from "adm-vm"
-        - "ntp": static String 5-50, default: current NTP servers, comma-separated (there is no ntp property in network profile)
+        - `ntp`: static String 5-50, default: current NTP servers, comma-separated (there is no ntp property in network profile)
-        - "syslog": static String 5-30, default: current syslog server IP or name
+        - `syslog`: static String 5-30, default: current syslog server IP or name
             - "External IP Address" would be better, but there is no "default value" field for it in 5.5 for some reason
-        - "relay": static String 5-50, default: current smarthost
+        - `relay`: static String 5-50, default: current smarthost
 - "IP Allocation": scheme "OVF environment", "IPv4"
 - "Autoring"/"OVF Environment transport": check "VMware Tools"